How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Enter file in which to save the key (/home/you/.ssh/id_ed25519):

-Press Enter to accept the default location.
+Hit Enter for the default location.
 Then set a passphrase:

 Enter passphrase (empty for no passphrase):

-A passphrase is strongly recommended.
-It encrypts your private key on disk so that even if someone steals the file, they cannot use it without the passphrase.
-You won't need to type it on every Git operation — the SSH agent handles that.
+I always set a passphrase.
+It encrypts your private key on disk, so even if someone gets the file, they can't use it.
+Don't worry about having to type it every time — the SSH agent handles that (next step).

 Windows